 The recommendations and supporting research provided here, were developed by the TSHAC to assist school districts in their efforts to comply with current legislative requirements related to the eight components of coordinated school health; and, offer support to school decision makers as they navigate prevailing school health issues.

-Recommendation and Research on Health Education for all Texas Students K-12 Grade Revised 1-14-13 (Word 105KB)
+Research and Recommendations for Health Education for all Texas Students K-12 Grade

 A sample school district resolution is also provided for School Health Advisory Councils to use if making the same recommendation to their local school board.

-Sample resolution: Recommendation and Research on Health Education for all Texas Students (Word 53K)
+Sample Resolution: Research and Recommendations on Health Education for All Texas Students K-12 Grade

 Recommendations for the Improvement of the Coordinated School Health Program (Word 50K)